 The health and wellbeing of our guests and staff is our top priority.
-To that end, we follow CDC recommendations concerning face coverings, hand washing, and/or using hand sanitizer, and cleaning/sanitizing surfaces.
+To that end, we follow CDC’s COVID-19 recommendations concerning face coverings, hand washing, using hand sanitizer, and sanitizing surfaces.

 Following are our Covid-19 policies.

 CHECKING EVERYONE’S TEMPERATURE

 With regard to COVID-19, CDC considers someone to have a fever if they register a temperature of at least 100.4 °F [38 °C].

 Our staff has their temperature checked every morning.
-Anyone with a temperature that exceeds 100.4 °F will not be able to work that day.
+Anyone with a temperature that exceeds 100.4 °F is not able to work that day.

 While we can’t be sure whether or not that means a person has COVID-19, we must err on the side of caution.

-We follow CDC’s recommendations that individuals wear face masks in settings where other social distancing measures are challenging to maintain.
-Since our vessels are 28 ft and can only carry six passengers and two crew members, our captain and Naturalist/Guide wear masks while on board.
-Even if our face masks, along with our black caps, make us look (and sound) a little like “Darth Vader,” our staff is friendly and often quite charming.
+We follow CDC’s recommendation that individuals wear face masks/coverings where social distancing measures are challenging to maintain.
+Since our vessels are 28 ft and only able to carry six passengers and two crew members; our captain and naturalist/guide.
+Our black caps, coupled with a mask can sometimes make our crew look (and sound) a little like “Darth Vader.”
+You can be sure they are friendly and often quite charming.

 For now, we have a couple of criteria we’ll ask you to follow depending on the circumstances.